wp-plugins/enhanced-media-library/readme.txt

 == Screenshots ==

-1. Enhanced Media Library Taxonomies Settings
+1. Media Taxonomies Settings

-2. Taxonomies in Nav Menu
+2. MIME types manager

-3. Edit media taxonomies just like any others
+3. Create media categories just like any others

-4. Edit media taxonomies just like any others
+4. Use media categories in Nav Menu

-5. Taxonomy columns and filters, sorting by MIME types in Media Library
+5. Attach media categories to media files like to posts

-6. MIME type filter in Media Uploader
+6. Attach media categories to media files from Media Library grid view

-7. Taxonomy filter in Media Uploader
+7. Attach media categories to media files in Media Popup while editing posts and pages and filter media files by categories and file types

-8. Set taxonomy term right in Media Uploader
+8. Filter media files by categories and file types in Media Library list view

-9. MIME type manager
+9. Filter media files by categories and file types in Media Library grid view